Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Junction properties in the normal state

-This framework, in which tunneling is governed by symmetry-based spin filtering rather than the barrier height, is supported by our measurements of the low-bias differential conductance G (Figure~\ref{fig:bottleneck}b).
-These measurements highlight the crucial role of SOC in electron/spin transport through the V/MgO boundary.
-Compared with junctions lacking such an interface, G is reduced by roughly two (three) orders of magnitude in the presence of one (two) interfaces.
+This framework, in which tunneling is governed by symmetry-based spin filtering rather than the barrier height, is supported by our measurements of the low-bias differential conductance $G$ (Figure~\ref{fig:bottleneck}b).
+Compared with junctions lacking such an interface, $G$ is reduced by roughly two (three) orders of magnitude in the presence of one (two) interfaces.
 This highlights a unique situation in (superconducting) spintronics in which practically all electrons that are transmitted between V and Fe undergo the effects of SOC.